serhatgktp/amorr/README.md

 ```

 Sometimes it may also ask you to install the latest version from Github to check
 if a bugfix is working.
-In this case, please do:
+In this case, please do

 ```sh
 npm install mysqljs/mysql
 ```

-To install all the necessary JavaScript packages for the frontend:
+To install all the necessary JavaScript packages for the frontend

 ```sh
 npm install
 ```

-To start the Server:
+To start the Server

 ```sh
 npm start
 ```

-To Visit App:
+To Visit App

 ```sh
 localhost:3000/amorr